danielfett/draft-dpop/main.md

 to present the access token.
 However, a valid DPoP proof JWT is not sufficient alone to make access control decisions.

-## The DPoP HTTP Header
+## The DPoP HTTP Header Field {#dpop-field}

-A DPoP proof is included in an HTTP request using the following message header field.
+A DPoP proof is included in an HTTP request using the following request header field.

 `DPoP`
 :   A JWT that adheres to the structure and syntax of (#DPoP-Proof-Syntax).